Lord Nicholas Hervey: Origins

 When Nicholas was eleven years old, his mother divorced his father and remarried to his 60-year-old friend, Somerset de Chair (d.
-1996) by whom five years later she had a daughter, Helena de chair, who in 2007 married Jacob Rees-Mogg.
-In 1996 his mother remarried for a third time and is now known as Lady Juliet Tadgell.
+1996) by whom five years later she had a daughter, Helena de Chair, who in 2007 married Jacob Rees-Mogg.
+In 1996, his mother remarried for a third time and is now known as Lady Juliet Tadgell.

-Nicholas's father also remarried, to his private secretary, Yvonne Sutton by whom he had three further children, Frederick Hervey, 8th Marquess of Bristol (born 1979), who inherited in 1999 and at whose Roman Catholic christening Nicholas had been a godfather, and two daughters Lady Victoria Hervey and Lady Isabella Hervey.
+Nicholas's father also remarried, to his private secretary, Yvonne Sutton, by whom he had three further children: the 8th Marquess of Bristol (born 1979), who inherited in 1999 and at whose Roman Catholic christening Nicholas had been a godfather; and two daughters, Lady Victoria Hervey and Lady Isabella Hervey.

 Education and clubs

 Nicholas was known as a keen traditionalist.
 He was educated at Eton, Yale and the Royal Agricultural College, Cirencester.

 Eton

 At Eton he was "an industrious boy with plenty of initiative" who took part in the House debate and during his last two-halves (terms) was in the House Library (i.e., a house prefect), founded and was president of the Burlington Society, a fine arts society with an emphasis on modern art and was a member of the Agricultural and Political Societies.
 He left Eton at Christmas 1979 with A-levels in French, Spanish and Economics.